Duration: 8-9 Hours (depending on the group and the terrain conditions)

 14 km of scenic and tough terrain that includes the ascent of Ukkusissat Kangilequtaat (the highest peak of Nuuk area with almost 800 from sea to summit)

-No previous experience is required, but only the physically fit should attempt this challenging peak to enjoy an absolutely unbeatable view of the city and the surrounding fjord system.
+No previous experience is required, but only the physically fit should attempt this challenging peak to enjoy an unbeatable view of the city and the surrounding fjord system.

-This circular route starts from sea level near the new jail (under construction) to cross the Paradise Valley with its costline and alpine terrain with clear streams, small waterfalls and lakes to ascent Ukkusissat Kangilequtaat hiking and scrambling on steep terrain to ascent the mountain by a technical (but not extreme) and beautiful route to the top and its unbeaten views of the fiord system that surrounds Nuuk.
+This circular route starts from sea level near the new jail (under construction) to cross the Paradise Valley with its coastline and alpine terrain with clear streams, small waterfalls and lakes to ascent Ukkusissat Kangilequtaat hiking and scrambling on steep terrain to ascent the mountain by a technical (but not extreme) and beautiful route to the top and its unbeaten views of the fiord system that surrounds Nuuk.

 From the top, we descent to the lake Qallussuaq following the west summit ridge until we reach the less rugged terrain to descent to the big lake.
 From there we will follow the trail to Qinngorput (the new Nuuk area) where we will pick up and transfer by car to Nuuk downtown.